 The obvious answer might be because the artist isn’t clever enough to do it any other way.
-That may or not be true but it certainly isn’t the only reason someone might choose to trace.
+That may, or may not, be true but it certainly isn’t the only reason for tracing art

 What if you are on a tight deadline?
 If you have been commissioned to do some illustration work, would it make sense to take longer than you need?
 Would anyone care?
 I doubt it.

-The case for tracing gets murkier when the artist decides to trace because it’s a shortcut with no commercial constraints.
-Is an artist a cheat if they know in their heart of hearts that the resulting image will be identical regardless of whether it’s traced or drawn freehand?
+The case for tracing art gets murkier when the artist decides to trace because it’s a shortcut with no commercial constraints.
+Is tracing cheating if the artist knows, in their heart of hearts, that the resulting image will be identical regardless of whether it’s traced or drawn freehand?

 The artist can argue that it makes no difference but would the viewer feel the same way?
 Probably not.